(Hansen Disease; Hansen's Disease)

 The drugs chosen depend on the type of leprosy:

 Multibacillary: The standard combination of drugs is dapsone, rifampin, and clofazimine.
 In the United States, people are given rifampin, dapsone, and clofazimine once a day for 24 months.
-Dapsone is continued indefinitely for lepromatous leprosy and for 10 years for borderline leprosy.
 In other parts of the world, people take rifampin and clofazimine once a month under a health care practitioner’s supervision.
 They take dapsone plus clofazimine once a day on their own.
 This regimen is continued for 12 months.

 Paucibacillary: In the United States, people are given rifampin and dapsone once a day for 12 months.
-Then dapsone is continued for 3 to 5 years.
 In other parts of the world, people take rifampin once a month with supervision and dapsone once a day without supervision for 6 months.
 People who have only a single affected skin area are given a single dose of rifampin, ofloxacin, and minocycline.

 Dapsone is relatively inexpensive and generally safe to use.
 It occasionally causes allergic rashes and anemia.

 Rifampin, which is more expensive, is even more effective than dapsone.
-Its most serious side effects are damage to the liver and flu-like symptoms.
+Its most serious side effects are damage to the liver, flu-like symptoms and, rarely, kidney failure.

 Clofazimine is extremely safe.
 The main side effect is temporary skin pigmentation, which may take months to disappear.